Does Ultrasonic Antifouling Work?

 Antifouling coatings manufactured since then contain ingredients that are less dependent on biocides.
 However, there’s no evidence to suggest the long-term impact of these ‘improved’ coatings are more friendly to marine life.

-In 2020, a scientific research team from the University of Plymouth studied the effects of historic and modern antifouling paint particles on marine life.
+In 2020, a scientific research team from the Plymouth Marine Laboratory studied the effects of historic and modern antifouling paint particles on marine life.
 The research looked at how the paint particles affected harbour ragworms and common cockles.

 The study determined the weight and feeding rate of harbour ragworms from modern antifouling paints containing biocides got significantly decreased.
 The scientists also observed a 100% mortality rate in the common cockles.